Mr and Mrs Smith and Mr Drake

-Mr and Mrs Smith and Mr Drake is an album by English psychedelic folk band the Sea Nymphs.
-Recorded and released in 1984 under the name Mr and Mrs Smith and Mr Drake, it was the band's only recording to be distributed prior to their 1991 reformation.
-The band is a side project of Cardiacs, composed of core members Tim Smith, Sarah Smith and William D. Drake.
+Mr and Mrs Smith and Mr Drake is an album by Cardiacs members Tim Smith, Sarah Smith and William D. Drake.
+Recorded and released in 1984, it was the trio's only recording to be distributed prior to their 1991 reformation as the Sea Nymphs.

 The album was initially only available on cassette through the fan club and at concert venues.
 The first version of the cassette cover is dark with the logo printed in gold; the track list is handwritten.
 The second version has a purple satin design with a smaller gold logo; the track list is printed in gold.
 In 2004 it was reissued on CD by All My Eye and Betty Martin Music.

 Background

 Tim Smith and William D. Drake met in 1983 when Drake was in the band Honour Our Trumpet with musician Little Sue.
-Smith had taught himself to sight-read music as a teenager and wanted Drake's involvement as he was classically-trained.
+Smith had taught himself to sight-read music as a teenager and wanted Drake's involvement as he was classically trained.
 He joined Smith's band Cardiacs as he loved the music he was first provided with.